jthefang/LearningUnity/DesignTools/ProBuilder.md

       - bring it into a 3D modeling software to add texture, etc.
   - orange = editor tools
     - shape generator, polygon tool
+- Select vertices and edges and move them to snap to the grid
+- Delete faces by selecting them > Backspace

 ## Shape generator